 The account allows you to see your current balance.
 There's a recharge option which works with Credit Cards.

-SFR WIFI access
+SFR WIFI internet access in France

 SFR has a large WIFI network in France - as a SFR client you have free access to all SFR WIFI hotspots.
 It sounds nice - but to get online is a bit of a pain.
 Connecting with a public SFR WIFI hotspot shows a login screen for NeufBox clients - in short, you need to have french residency.
 The login codes from your 3G account won't work.